NishmaGosetty/Mastering-Git-Branches/README.md

 ```bash
 git commit
 ```
-The goal is successfully achieved, and your task is completed.
+The goal is successfully achieved, and the task is now complete.